ammaryasir-tp/10P-ReadMe-Template/Readme-BE.md

 To setup this project locally please follow the below instructions.
 Get a local copy up and running follow these simple example steps.

 ### Build With
-This section should list any major frameworks that you built your project using.
-Here are few examples.
+The list of major frameworks and languages used in this project

 * C#
 * .NET 5.0